Michał Szpak: 2016: Eurovision Song Contest

 Michał Szpak represented Poland in the Eurovision Song Contest 2016 in Stockholm, Sweden with the song "Color of Your Life".
-The winner in the Polish national final was chosen by televoting; Polish TV viewers could give only one vote for each favorite singer from a single telephone number.
-He beat world-famous Polish performer Margaret, who came second, and another long time accomplished singer, Edyta Górniak, who was third.
-This was the first time Poland has held a competition to choose its entry since its return in 2014.
+He was selected by televote, beating world-famous Polish performer Margaret, who came second, and another accomplished singer, Edyta Górniak, who placed third; he collected 35.5% of the vote.
+This was the first time Poland had held a competition to choose its entry since its return in 2014.
 The Eurovision pre-selection show took place on 5 March 2016 at the TVP Headquarters in Warsaw and was hosted by Artur Orzech.
-The Polish public chose Michał Szpak and his entry song titled "Color of Your Life", with Szpak winning overwhelmingly with 35.5% of the vote.

-To promote his Eurovision Song Contest entry Szpak took part in the Eurovision Concert Tour in London (17 April 2016), Tel Aviv (12 April 2016), Amsterdam (9 April 2016) and later Portugal.
+To promote his Eurovision Song Contest entry, Szpak took part in the Eurovision Concert Tour in London (17 April 2016), Tel Aviv (12 April 2016), Amsterdam (9 April 2016) and later Portugal.

 On 12 May, Szpak performed in the first half of the second Eurovision semi-final.
-Following his live semi-final performance of "Color of Your Life" he made it through to the grand final.
-On 14 May he performed 12th in the running order between the Eurovision contestants from France and Australia.
+Following his live semi-final performance of "Color of Your Life", he made it through to the grand final.
+On 14 May, he performed 12th in the running order, between the Eurovision contestants from France and Australia.